Common topic

 Entry to New Zealand

 There are certain conditions that anyone coming to New Zealand temporarily must meet to enter New Zealand.
-They must meet all the entry requirements at the time they travel to New Zealand, otherwise they may be denied boarding their flight to New Zealand or refused entry to the country.
+They must meet all the entry requirements at the time they travel to New Zealand, otherwise they may be denied boarding their flight to New Zealand or refused entry to the country on arrival.
+If flying into New Zealand, this will mean being returned on the next available flight.
+If arriving by ship, this may mean either not being allowed to leave the vessel or being returned on the next available flight.

 Key statistics

-• 6.5 million passengers arrived in New Zealand, of which 2.8 million were New Zealand citizens.
+• 6.7 million travellers arrived in New Zealand by air, of which 2.8 million were New Zealand citizens.

-• 2,944 passengers were offloaded from flights inbound to New Zealand.
+• 3,078 travellers were offloaded from flights inbound to New Zealand.

-• 462 passengers were turned around at the New Zealand border.
+• 534 travellers were turned around at the New Zealand border.

-The table below shows key statistics at the Border from 1 July 2025 to 30 September 2025.
+The table below shows key statistics at the Border (Air arrivals) from 1 January 2026 to 31 March 2026

 Key statistics by month